-Gain on extinguishment of debt
+Gain on Extinguishment of Debt

-In May 2020, we received loan proceeds in the amount of \$62,110 under the Paycheck Protection Program ("PPP").
+In May 2020, we received an advance of \$4,000 and loan proceeds in the amount of \$62,000 under the Paycheck Protection Program ("PPP").
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
-The loans and accrued interest are forgivable after the earlier of (i) 24 weeks after the loan disbursement date and (ii) December 31, 2020 as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
+The loans and accrued interest are forgivable after the earlier of (i) 24 weeks after the loan disbursement date and (ii) December 31, 2020; as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.

 We used the proceeds for purposes consistent with the PPP.
-In December 2020, we met the conditions and received forgiveness of the loan and recorded the benefit as a gain on extinguishment of debt.
+In December 2020, we met the conditions and received forgiveness of the advance of \$4,000 and loan of \$62,000 and recorded the benefit as a gain on extinguishment of debt.

-Interest expense
+Interest Expense

-Interest expense was \$108,181 for the nine months ended January 31, 2021 related to the convertible promissory note issued in August 2020 including non-cash interest expense of \$97,446 recorded from the amortization of debt discount.

-Interest expense - related party

-Interest expense - related party was \$13,765 for the nine months ended January 31, 2021 related to the convertible promissory note - related party issued in August 2020 including non-cash interest expense of \$12,088 recorded from the amortization of debt discount.
+Interest expense was \$47,000 for the year ended April 30, 2022 related to the convertible promissory note issued in August 2020, including non-cash interest expense of \$13,000 recorded from the amortization of debt discount.
+Interest expense was \$142,000 for the year ended April 30, 2021 related to the convertible promissory note issued in August 2020, including non-cash interest expense of \$124,000 recorded from the amortization of debt discount.